LalaIAm/cline-novelist/memory-bank/activeContext.md

 - Progressive disclosure is important for complex interfaces
 - Responsive design requires careful planning for complex visualizations

-This active context document will continue to be updated as development progresses, tracking both the Quill.js integration and UI/UX design tracks.
+This active context document will continue to be updated as development progresses, tracking the technical architecture documentation and AI integration research.